igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 converted from local to global (N,W) coordinates.
 It is then integrated and added to the velocity from the prior time-step to produce an estimate of the current velocity vector.
-A second integration is then performed on the current velocity to get distance travelled and the result is added the position at the prior time-step.
+A second integration is then performed on the current velocity to get distance traveled and the result is added the position at the prior time-step.
 This generates an estimate of CARRT's current position.

-The double integration required in intertial navigation mode is very sensitive to errors in the acceleration measurement.
+The double integration required in inertial navigation mode is very sensitive to errors in the acceleration measurement.
 Several mechanism are used to help limit those errors: